habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Security Group

 Wakame-vdc's dynamically updating firewall.
-You can put [vnics|#vnic] into groups that determine which network traffic is blocked and which is accepted.
+You can put [[vnics|Jargon-Dictionary#vnic]] into groups that determine which network traffic is blocked and which is accepted.
 These firewalls are updated dynamically as the layout of the virtual data center changes.
 Read the [security groups guide](en/features/security-groups) for more details.

 ## T
 ## U